-In this article, I will cover the usefulness of frameworks, popular types, how and when to use them, and what it means to implement a responsive front-end framework for your website.
+In this article, I will cover the usefulness of frameworks, popular types, how and when to use them, and what it means to implement a responsive frontend framework for your website.
 If you’d like to jump ahead to a section, just use the clickable menu:

 Frameworks take care of tasks like default browser settings, file structures, and layout templates for your website.
 This automation generates a uniform design for page elements like text, tables, forms, and buttons, amongst other things.
 Even complex navigation menus become standardized with frameworks as it can be consistently applied across your website with ease.